samuelmullin/sparkfun-inventors-kit-nerves/README.md

 brew install fwup squashfs coreutils xz pkg-config
 ```

-Next up we will install our versions of Elixir and Erlang and set them as the default globally:
+Next up we will install our versions of Elixir and Erlang and optionally set them as the default globally:

 ```bash
 asdf install erlang 24.2.1